 These policies will be enforced by the Society.
 Individuals who do not comply will be asked to leave the session and/or ToxExpo Exhibit Hall.
 To request an exemption from any of the Annual Meeting policies, the registrant must submit written notification to SOT Headquarters before the Annual Meeting and ToxExpo or while on-site.
 If you have any questions regarding these policies, please contact the SOT Headquarters Office.

 The Society does not permit photography or media capture—such as video or audio recordings or screenshots—of Scientific Sessions, the ToxExpo Exhibit Hall, or any virtual presentations (e.g., ePosters, livestreams, on-demand videos) without the consent of the session Chair, the presenter(s)/author(s), and/or the exhibitor(s).
+Failure to follow these policies may result in the removal of an individual from the meeting without warning or refund of any expenses, prohibition of attendance at future SOT meetings, and notification to the individual’s employer.
 In addition: